 Note: Students who receive a reprieve and who plan to transfer to another college/university should be aware that the receiving institution has the option of honoring the academic reprieve received at MSC.

 For students who transfer to MSC from another State System institution, MSC has the option of honoring course work/semesters reprieved at that institution.
-The Academic Council Subcommittee for Review of Academic Reprieve Requests will make that determination.
+Determination will be made by the Provost's Office.